Sometimes, getting started is the hardest part.

 You don’t have to have all the answers before you start.
 You just have to have an answer— something (or multiple somethings) you can try.

 I encouraged my friend to write a few different versions (prototypes) of just the first chapter of his book.
-Show them to a few people, get some feedback, and let that guide the direction you end up taking with the chapter and with the book as a whole.
+Show them to a few people, get some feedback, and let that guide the direction to take with the chapter and with the book as a whole.

 Prototypes are the ultimate “just try something” solution.
 A prototype isn’t a finished product—it isn’t supposed to be.
 It’s just supposed to be the thing that you’re trying, the conversation you’re starting with your idea.
 It won’t be perfect, but it will get you started.
 And sometimes, that’s all you need.